DevKitty-io/Nugget-Workshops/README.md

 ## ⌨️ Keystroke Injection Fundamentals
 This workshop covers how hackers use USB as an attack vector, and walks beginners through creating their own keystroke injection payloads on a Nugget.
 Attendees learn the basic hacking methodology and how to apply this to creating effective payloads.
 `Beginner` `Intermediate`

+## 💾 Intro to Data Exfiltration
+This workshop gives a basic introduction to data exfiltration techniques including remote, local, and side channel attacks.
+We use the Nugget to try out data exfiltration to a remote C2 server, run attacks over WiFi, and also explore local stagers / exfiltration with the USB Nugget's built-in flash storage!
+`Intermediate`